Perhaps more than any other sector, the automotive industry must pay attention to labor continuity.

 In the United States alone, there are more than 20,000 staffing agencies.
 Obviously, this can make it difficult to know which one can provide your automotive facilities with the necessary talent and ongoing support.

-First, understand that there is a difference between a consultative contingent service provider that supplies industrial labor and a staffing firm.
-A staffing agency may have access to lots of workers, but these workers may not have the proper skills and experience to work in your manufacturing environment or the experience of providing those personnel under taxing circumstances.
+First, understand that there is a difference between a consultative managed workforce provider that supplies industrial labor and a staffing firm.
+A staffing agency may have access to workers, but these workers may not have the proper skills and experience to work in your manufacturing environment or the experience of providing those personnel under taxing circumstances.

 Plus not all agencies are the same and traditionally focus on reducing costs of labor rather than sourcing top quality talent.
 Can you be certain that when the need arises, the staffing agency will be able to provide you with the necessary skilled workers as quickly as you need them?
 The question then arises, within a highly interdependent automotive supply chain, can you afford to take such a risk?